3dem/relion-documents/source/STA_tutorial/MotionCorrection.rst

 On the :guitab:`Running` tab:

-:Submit to queue?: Yes

-:Number of MPI procs: 32
+:Number of MPI procs\:: 32

    (We used 32 parallel processes on our computer.)

+:Number of threads\:: 4

 :Submit to queue?: No